bwibokhaabi/traffic_elt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 ![ELT](screenshots/traffic-flow-elt.jpg)
-A dockerized Extract, Load, Transform (ELT) pipeline with PostgreSQL, Airflow, DBT, and a Redash.
+A dockerized Extract, Load, Transform (ELT) pipeline with PostgreSQL, Airflow, DBT, and  Redash.

 ### Built With